microsoft/fluentui/rfcs/convergence/apperance-migration.md

 👎 Cons:

-- Creating new input that does not match the fluent V9 doc.
+- Creating new input components (`Dropdown`, `Input`) that wouldn't match the Fluent V9 doc.

 ### Global css selector

-Targeting all the input selectors from a partner app and change the colour with global css.
+Targeting all input selectors from a partner app and change the colour with global css.

 👎 Cons:

-- Wouldn’t work in iframes
+- Wouldn’t work in iframes (?)
 - Difficult to validate

 ### New token alias to theme